 Ask for Homework

-Some tutors assign practice questions for completion in between sessions, and others don’t.
+Some of the best online tutoring services like Varsity Tutors, for example, assign practice questions for completion in between sessions, depending on the student’s progress, but others do not.
 If you find a tutor who doesn’t give out homework, don’t consider yourself lucky.
 In fact, you’ll want to ask for the extra practice if your tutor doesn’t offer it up.
 This is one way to get the most out of your online tutoring sessions without paying more.
 Although it may be a pain to have to do extra work on top of your already busy academic schedule, you’ll find that completing these supplementary exercises will help cement your learning and keep you fresh on the material ahead of your next session.
 That is to say, it will be worth it!

 Revisit the Material After the Session

-Already found a tutor online or thinking about subscribing to an online tutoring website or service?
+If you’ve done any searching at all, you know that there are so many tutors out there to choose from, and some even offer on demand tutoring as well as private tutoring.
+Already found qualified tutors online or thinking about subscribing to an online tutoring website or service?
 Use the tips above to get the most bang for your buck and come out of your tutoring session better prepared than ever for your college classes!

 - American Psychological Association: The Nine Secrets of Learning